Schak

 Shakeil Luciano, known professionally as Schak, is a DJ from North Shields, Tyne and Wear, in North East England.

 Prior to becoming a DJ, Schak worked as a lifeguard and later for HM Revenue and Customs.

 Schak released his debut single "Moving All Around (Jumpin')" on Trick Records in October 2022.
 The song samples "Bumpin' & Jumpin'" by Kim English.
 Following the release of the single, Schak has held flash mobs in various locations including a B&Q store, a Tyne and Wear Metro train, the Shields Ferry, on board a bus, and outside of St James Park following a Newcastle United victory.
 During these events, Schak performed a DJ set.
+The track was also awarded Radio 1's Hottest Record by Danny Howard.

 Schak has been involved in the north east Mákina scene and is behind the character Nanna Makina.